 I’ve started an adaptation on DRACULA, again with an original soundtrack by Dr Sarah Watts.
 I’m also a Patron of The KIT WILSON TRUST, an animal rescue centre.

 All in all life is great albeit difficult, stressful and heartbreaking for so many during this vile pandemic.
 I wish each and everyone a safe and happy outcome and above all, be kind.

 Thanks to Jon for an interesting journey through his time on The Bill.
 Don’t forget Via Vision are re-releasing the series on DVD.
-You can pick up series 1-4 here and just released are series 5 and series 6 with more to come...
+You can pick up series 1-4 here with more to come...

 If you want to see Jon in some scenes from the show, check out the video below:

 If this interview wet your appetite for more stories from Jon, listen to Jon’s The Bill podcast below (he was Oliver’s very first guest):